 This is the section of the school for pupils aged 3 to 4 years old.

 Children can join the half term term after their 3rd birthday, either September, January or after the Easter holidays.

 Yes.
 Taster days happen in the 1/2 term prior to your child joining.
 You and your child will be invited to attend taster days as an introduction to school life, during which you will be able to discuss your child’s needs with the staff.

 Pupils may join the Nursery for a minimum of two full days per week up to full time.
 The number of days can be increased during the course of the year.
 The exact arrangements can be discussed prior to joining and will depend very much on each individual child and their ability to cope with the academic and social demands of school.

 Yes.
-Truro School Nursery pupils discover the concept of languages at the youngest of ages by learning basic German.
+Truro School Nursery pupils discover the concept of languages at the youngest of ages by learning basic Spanish.
 This all takes place before progressing on to learn French in Reception with our specialist language teachers.

 Yes.
 We have our own heated indoor pool on site.
 Nursery pupils are timetabled to swim twice a week.

 Yes.
 Each class has one music lesson per week.